About the PSP Mini Grants

 *All work and project evaluations should be submitted, and all funds should be spent by the end of each round of funding.

 Award Notification- The review team will begin processing proposals as they are received.

-Here is the revised Mini-Grant Application for the Febraury 26, 2021 deadline, based on the PSP Mini-Grant committee's feedback.
+Here is the revised Mini-Grant Application for the Feb 25 deadline, based on the PSP Mini-Grant committee's feedback.
 It will not be a Google Form this time, but rather it will be a Google Doc (forced copy).
 Applications must be emailed to me no later than Feb.
-26th at 5pm.
-The Mini-Grant Committee will reconvene the first week of March to evaluate the applications for the spring of 2021.
+25, 2022 at 5pm.
+The Mini-Grant Committee will reconvene the first week of March to evaluate the applications for the spring of 2022.
 The rubric we will be using to evaluate and make decisions on funding is located at the bottom of the application as a resource and a guide for our applicants.
 Please let me know if you have any suggestions or questions about this application or rubric.

 The Grant Committee chose the grants this fall based on their alignment to our goals of collaboration, sustainability, and innovation.
-According to our evaluation process, we will be able to fund 8 of the 21 applications/projects.
-We may not be able to fund the full projects proposed, but we have been able to commit some funding to the causes chosen.
+According to our evaluation process, we will be able to fund 8 of the 14 applications/projects.
+The current approved projects are as follows: